 “Historical Roots of Rural Migration: Agrarian Reform and the Displacements of Rural Farmers in Nayarit, Mexico, 1900-1952.”
 The Journal of Mexican Studies/ Estudios Mexicanos (University of California Press), 2013.

-“Beyond Red-Light Districts” Agrarian Struggles and Transnational Labor in the Mexico-U.S. Borderlands.”
-European and American Borderlands: A New Comparative Approach (Nebraska Press, 2016)
+“Beyond Red-Light Districts” Agrarian Struggles and Transnational Labor in the Mexico-U.S. Borderlands.” in Lee and North ed., European and American Borderlands: A New Comparative Approach (Nebraska Press, 2016)

 - Ford Fellowship (alternate) 2015-16

 - UC President’s Research Fellowship in the Humanities